fibo/trunx/README.md

 - a string
 - an array of bulma classes
-- an object which keys are bulma classes
+- an object which keys are bulma classes, when value is truthy then the class is added
 - an array of any of the previous

 You know, Trunx is a Super Sayan because it is written in TypeScript.
 The `bulma` prop can be autocompleted and typos can be avoided thanks to type checking.